yeforriak/terraform-provider-aws/website/docs/r/ecr_repository.html.markdown

 * `name` - (Required) Name of the repository.
 * `image_tag_mutability` - (Optional) The tag mutability setting for the repository.
 Must be one of: `MUTABLE` or `IMMUTABLE`.
 Defaults to `MUTABLE`.
 * `tags` - (Optional) A mapping of tags to assign to the resource.
+* `force_delete` - (Optional) Forces the deletion of images within the repo.
+The default value is `true`.
+It can be set to `false` to avoid accidentally deleting the repository if it still contains images.
 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: